w796933/firewall-api/ipset/README.md

 and if the address is already a member of the whitelist ipset, the view ignores the request.

-**Startup process**
+**Init**

-The whitelist startup process
+Whitelist init
 removes expired address records, but doesn't remove addresses from ipsets.

-For all remaining address records, the process tests the underlying ipset and removes the record if it exists.
+For all remaining address records, init tests the underlying ipset and removes the record if it exists.
 This avoids later removal
-of the statically configured address from the ipset by the whitelist cleanup process.
+of the statically configured address from the ipset by whitelist cleanup.

-The firewall API should not service requests until the startup process is complete.
+The firewall API should not service requests until init is complete.

-**Cleanup process**
+**Cleanup**

-The whitelist cleanup process runs periodically after project start and removes expired whitelist records and ipset entries.
+Run whitelist cleanup after project start to remove expired records and ipset entries.

 ### Global blacklist POST endpoint